JesusSierralaya/loneliness_covid/README.md

 ## notebooks

-Where we test o explore things not contemplated in the analysis plan.
+Where we test o explore things not contemplated in the analysis plan

 ## throughput